viniciusgerevini/godot-aseprite-wizard/README.md

 Godot plugin to help import Aseprite animations to AnimationPlayers, AnimatedSprites and SpriteFrames.

+_This branch supports Godot 3.
+For Godot 4 docs and code check the [godot_4](https://github.com/viniciusgerevini/godot-aseprite-wizard/tree/godot_4) branch.
+You can find more details about the differences between Godot 3 and Godot 4 on issue https://github.com/viniciusgerevini/godot-aseprite-wizard/issues/70._

 <img align="center" src="./screenshots/comparison.png" />
 <img align="center" src="./screenshots/animation_dock.gif" />